zobin8/feed2shark/docs/source/configure.rst

 for the [feedparser] section:

 - accept_bozo_exceptions: If set to true, feed2toot will accept malformed feeds, which are rejected by default.

+For the [media] section:

+- custom: the path to a media (should be supported by Mastodon) to be posted with every Mastodon post.

 Example of the list of hash tags
 ================================